A cool and easy way to make personalized placemats is to decoupage them with maps of your favorite cities.

 The maps I used were from some of my favourite European cities, but I have loads more favourites I just need more maps.

-- LONDON: I used to live and work in London and still visit regularly there is so much to see and do in the city I never tire of it.
+- LONDON Map: I used to live and work in London and still visit regularly.
+There is so much to see and do in the city I never tire of it.

-- PARIS: Is beautiful, I first visited relatives there as a child and more recently went with friends.
+- PARIS Map: A beautiful city.
+I first visited relatives there as a child and more recently went with friends.

 - STOCKHOLM: It’s a fabulous city surrounded by water and has a lovely chilled out Scandi vibe.